tdwg/vocab/documentation-specification.md

 | skos         | http://www.w3.org/2004/02/skos/core#        |
 | vann         | http://purl.org/vocab/vann/                 |
 | xmpRights    | http://ns.adobe.com/xap/1.0/rights/         |

-### **1.3 About the examples in this document** ###

-RDF examples in this document are included to clarify the normative text, although they are not themselves normative.
-In some cases, IRIs represent actual standards, documents, or terms, but in many cases they are fictitious.
-Additionally, in cases where the IRIs represent real resources, the properties and values shown in the examples may not represent real metadata about those resources.
-The triples included in the examples do not represent a complete graph containing all of the triples necessary to comply with this standard.
-Rather, they show triples that illustrate the relationships described in the sections that precede the example.

-RDF/Turtle is used in all of the examples because it is generally the easiest RDF serialization for humans to comprehend.
-Use of Turtle does not imply that it is a preferred serialization for representing the metadata and relationships among resources in machine-readable form.
-Other serializations such as RDF/XML, RDFa, and JSON-LD might also be used to represent the same information.
-Best-practices with respect to serialization should be established by community consensus in an effort outside of this standard.

 ## **2 The structure of TDWG standards** ##